Daily Show Prep: Tues, Sept. 13

 Trump’s EPA Factchecks NYT, Says Journos Botched Report On Agency’s Move To Nix Secret Science

-Environmental Protection Agency suggested Tuesday that ‘ report fleshing the agency’s move to make the regulatory process more transparent contained gross inaccuracies.
+The Environmental Protection Agency suggested Tuesday that York Times’ report fleshing out the agency’s move to make the regulatory process more transparent contained gross inaccuracies.

 The EPA took exception to several sections of a NYT report Monday that highlights the agency’s proposal to help make collecting more transparent for scientists are trying to replicate .
 The report contained “glaring inaccuracies,” the agency noted a statement.

-EPA’s statement starts with an explanation of how the so-called Strengthening Transparency in Regulatory Science rule will impact the agency’s ability to craft regulations.
+EPA’s statement starts with an explanation of how the -called Strengthening Transparency in Regulatory rule will impact the agency’s ability to craft regulations.
 The proposal seeks to make the data and scientific studies that are pivotal to regulatory action available for review.

 NYT’s report Monday “incorrectly” noted that the proposal “could apply retroactively to public health regulations already in place.”
 Neither the proposal nor the supplemental apply to regulations already in place, the EPA noted before lambasting other elements of the report.